 Hoi An Night Market occupying Nguyen Hoang Street has over 50 local vendors selling street food, clothing and knick-knacks.

 You have to try the local street food there.
-Street food are price from 20 -30 VND, making it an affordable fare.
+Street food is priced from 20 -30 VND, making it an affordable fare.

 4 Go Shopping